Ackleberry/rtcs/README.md

 Option 1) Clone this repository into your project directory and add only the `src` files to your project.

-Option 2) Manually copy and the `src` files to your project.
+Option 2) Manually copy and add the `src` files to your project.
 This option doesn't allow you to run UNIT test on the RTCS files.

 # UNIT Test Setup: